PierrunoYT/claude-3-artifacts/README.md

 - `src/SonnetWebUI.js`: Main component for the Sonnet Web UI
 - `src/App.js`: Root component
 - `src/index.js`: Entry point of the application

+## Features in Detail

+### Chat Interface
+- Send messages to Claude 3 Sonnet AI
+- Toggle between regular text and code block formatting
+- View chat history with user and AI messages

+### React Rendering Area
+- Input area for React component code
+- Real-time rendering of React components
+- Refresh button to update the rendered component

+### Dark Mode
+- Toggle between light and dark themes

+### Persistent Storage
+- Site URL and app name are saved in localStorage
+- API key is stored only for the current session

 ## Customization